eugenia1984/english/glossary.md

 - **workday**: refers to the day or hours during which you work.
 For example, ``My workday starts at 9 AM and ends at 5 PM``.

+- **workload**: refers to the total amount of work assigned to someone.
+For example: `His workload increased after two colleagues left the company`. -> This means he has more tasks to complete because fewer people are available.

 - **workmate**: refers to someone you work with.
 It's another word for colleague or co-worker.
 This person is someone you probably see regularly at your job or workplace.

 - **work smoothly**:  it means that something happens without difficulties or interruptions.
 Smoothly comes from smooth, which describes something without roughness or obstacles, but they are used in different contexts.
 For example: